My Midwifery Story

-I spent my younger years growing up in Northern MI near Cadillac/Traverse City area and also spent several years intermittently living in the Grand Rapids area.
+I spent my younger years growing up in the Grand Rapids Area and Northern MI near Cadillac/Traverse City.
 My family is spread throughout Central, Western, and Northern Michigan

 I really appreciate city life but am a 'country girl' at heart.
-I've had horses/ponies and goats and domestic animals, galore.
-My favorite thing as a teen was taking my horses out trail riding in the deepest part of the woods and racing through open fields as fast as we could go!
+I've had horses/ponies, goats and domestic animals, galore.

 Midwifery aside, animals are a passion of mine (dogs and rescues specifically).
 I've also become a 'crazy plant lady' in the past couple years and would love to have my own personal backyard greenhouse someday.